Botspot/vdesktop/README.md

 ## Run a second instance of Raspbian inside Raspbian.
 ![screenshot of Stretch running in buster](https://i.stack.imgur.com/oti6Z.png)
 This script is excellent in these situations:
- - Migrating to a clean install of Raspbian and want to copy files from the old one.
+ - Migrating to a clean install of Raspbian and want to compare the appearance of both OS'es at once.
  - Running two versions of software at the same time, one in the host, other in the guest.
- - Running something potentially dangerous (such as compiling) but don't want your main OS modified.
+ - Running something you might want to undo (such as compiling) and don't want your main OS modified.
  - "Switch" OSes without ever shutting down or swapping SD cards.
  - Run Raspbian Stretch on a Pi 4.